 For an HE sounding NDP, and HE TB feedback NDP, HE ranging NDP and HE TB ranging NDP, there is no Data field and NSYM = 0.

 TGaz Editor: Change the text in P236L20 (converting N_HE_LTF to NHE_LTF)

-HE-LTF symbols N_HE_LTF and the number of LTF repetitions LTF_REP.
+HE-LTF symbols NHE_LTF and the number of LTF repetitions LTF_REP.

 References: DraftP802.11az_D3.1